-Here is a summary of the essential truths taught in the Bible and embraced by historic Christianity that unite us at Redeemer Community Church.
-If you have specific questions about what we believe in a certain area, please ask us.
+Our statement of beliefs summarizes the essential truths taught in the Bible and embraced by historic Christianity.
+If you have questions about anything in our statement, please ask us.

 + + + + + +